Alfresco/docs-alfresco/search-services/latest/install/options.md

         * `alfresco-search-services/solrhome/archive/conf/solrcore.properties`
 8. For running a single instance of Search Services use the following commands:

+    > **Note:** You should run this application as a dedicated user.
+For example, you can create a Solr user.

     ```bash
     cd alfresco-search-services
     ./solr/bin/solr start -a